EricFillion/CMPE-327/Documentation/Tests/r5-update.md

 - Enter test_user's email into element `#email`
 - Enter test_user's password into element `#password`
 - Click element `input[type="submit"]
+- Open /
 - Enter the test_ticket's name in element `#ticket-to-update`
 - Enter a string containing symbols (ex. "t!cket_1") into the element `#update-name`
-- Click element `input[type="submit"]`
+- Click element `input[type="submit"]
-- Validate that the page has been redirected back to '/' and shows an error message stating “The name of the ticket has to be alphanumeric only”.
+- Validate that the page has been redirected to /
+- Validate that the `#update_message` element shows and error message stating “The name of the ticket has to be alphanumeric only”.
 - Open /logout (clean up)

-### Test Case R5.1.2:  The name is only allowed spaces if it is not the first or the last character.
+### Test Case R5.1.2:  The name is only allowed spaces if it is not the first or the last character - Negative.
 Testing the first character.
 Mocking:
 - Mock backend.get_user to return a test_user instance
 - Mock backend.get_ticket to return a the test_ticket instance